zhenglaizhang/study-node/README.md

   - Workers (threads) are useful for performing CPU-intensive JavaScript operations.
 They will not help much with I/O-intensive work.
 Node.js’s built-in asynchronous I/O operations are more efficient than Workers can be.
   - In actual practice, use a pool of Workers instead for these kinds of tasks.
 Otherwise, the overhead of creating Workers would likely exceed their benefit.
 - cluster
+  - master + N slaves mode
+  - slaves listens to unix socket, so share same port
+  - master listens on port, and distribute the incoming message to and free forks to process
+  - `RoundRobinHandle`

 ## V8 engine